-Catalina Taxi and Tours: The island’s taxi service is available from 7 a.m. to 9 p.m. weekdays and from 7 a.m. to 10:30 p.m.
-Friday and Saturday.
-Passengers are asked to wear a mask.
+Catalina Taxi and Tours: The island’s taxi service is available from 8 a.m. to 7 p.m.
+Please call to verify service hours.

 Cruise ships: At this time, cruise ships are not visiting Catalina.
-Visits are not expected to resume in 2020.
+Visits may resume in 2021.

 Catalina Island Museum: The Catalina Island Museum is currently closed, although the Museum gift store is open with an array of fascinating items.

 Catalina Island Conservancy: Catalina Island hiking trails are open.
 The Trailhead Center is open for hiking and biking permits, retail and restrooms.
-Campgrounds are open throughout the island.
-The observation deck is accessible and Toyon Grill is serving food and drink on its outdoor patio.
+Campgrounds are closed throughout the island.